chatox/networks-science-course/practicum/ps02_cytoscape_advanced.md

 * File > Import > Network > File ...
 * Select `hero-network.csv`
-* Advanced Options ...: indicate the delimiter is a tabulator, and *not* to use the first row as column names.
+* Advanced Options ...: indicate the delimiter is a tabulator (**TAB**).
+If you indicate the delimiter is a comma you will mistakenly get too many nodes (as node names include commas inside) and probably a memory error.
 * Select for column 1: "Source Node" (it's a green disc)
 * Select for column 2: "Target node" (it's a red target)
 * OK